Prisoners' rights in New Zealand: Privacy concerns

 Multiple reports have suggested privacy issues for prisoners.
 Areas of particular concern were segregated facilities, at risk units and external shower blocks.
-Cells used to segregate prisoners’, referred to as management cells, separate cells, or punishment cells are used to describe a form of confinement where prisoners are held alone in a cell for up to 24 hours a day, and are only allowed to leave it for outdoor exercise generally for an hour's duration.
+Cells used to segregate prisoners, referred to as management cells, separate cells, or punishment cells are used to describe a form of confinement where prisoners are held alone in a cell for up to 24 hours a day, and are only allowed to leave it for outdoor exercise generally for an hour's duration.
 At risk prisoners are normally separated due to mental health concerns.
-Prisoners’ can be placed in segregation facilities for various reasons including, staff and prisoner security, punishment for misconduct and for isolation as a long-term strategy for managing challenging and disruptive behavior.
+Prisoners can be placed in segregation facilities for various reasons including staff and prisoner security, punishment for misconduct and for isolation as a long-term strategy for managing challenging and disruptive behaviour.
 Both facilities are heavily monitored via cameras and guards routinely perform in-person visual checks in the cells as individuals in these facilities require extra monitoring.
 Concern has been raised over the privacy afforded to prisoners with inadequate privacy guards under such monitoring.
 Guards, of either sex, are able to see prisoners in various stages of undress, naked, showering or using toilets through cell doors and from cameras in the cells.
 The Chief Ombudsman has recommended that measures should be undertaken to better protect the privacy of prisoners when they are naked, partially naked, or undertaking their ablutions.
 The ombudsman also concluded that this lack of privacy amounts to degrading treatment or punishment for the purpose of the Convention Against Torture.

 Fresh air

 Concerns have been raised over whether prisoners are being afforded their basic rights to fresh air in accordance with article 21(1) of the United Nations Standard Minimum Rules for the Treatment of Prisoners.
 Providing access to fresh air was described as a challenge by Corrections staff, who could not provide assurance that prisoners were receiving their minimum entitlement.
-An hour of exercise, in the open air weather permitting, is a minimum legal entitlement and statutory right under sections 69(1)(a) and 70 of the Corrections Act.
+An hour of exercise, in the open air if the weather suits it, is a minimum legal entitlement and statutory right under sections 69(1)(a) and 70 of the Corrections Act.
 There is no provision under the Act for this to be derogated from.